Taxi driver Baljeet Singh found not guilty of indecently assaulting radio personality Jay-Jay Feeney

-An Auckland taxi driver been found not guilty of indecently assaulting radio personality Jay-Jay Feeney.
+An Auckland taxi driver has been found not guilty of indecently assaulting radio personality Jay-Jay Feeney.

 Baljeet Singh, 29, has been on trial in the Auckland District Court on one charge of indecent assault, laid after an alleged incident during the early hours of October 1, 2017.